shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Mudrich whimpered and put Ersatzica down.

 Uncle Callustar ordered Ersatzica to do a lot more exercises and pushed her to the point of exhaustion.
 At the end of the hour, Ersatzica checked her scar again.
-It felt like someone ripping open a plushed animal.
+It felt like someone ripping open a plush animal.
 But so far, there was no blood.

 "Morning training complete!"
 Uncle Callustar howled.
 "Done!"